The verdict

 What is the best surface cleaner for norovirus?

-The best surface cleaner for norovirus is a freshly mixed solution of standard household bleach.
-The CDC recommends mixing 5 to 25 tablespoons of bleach into a gallon of water, applying it to a pre-cleaned surface, and letting it sit visibly wet for at least 5 minutes to completely destroy the virus.
+The best surface cleaner for norovirus is a freshly diluted bleach solution.
+In a plastic bucket, mix 5 to 25 tablespoons of household bleach in a gallon of water, apply it to the affected hard surfaces, and allow it to sit visibly wet for five minutes before wiping.
+For a non-bleach alternative, EPA-registered hypochlorous acid products are highly effective.

 Does Lysol or Clorox wipes kill norovirus?